raziell74/skyrim-read-the-room-remastered/FuturePlans.md

 - Removes the RTR Start up Quest
 - Halts all active scripts
 - Removes RTR perks, spells, and keywords from affected NPCs

-## Better Update Process

-Script variables and properties are "baked" into save files so if the properties sent to the scripts change in the esp file they do not work correctly from an existing save.
-I want to implement a version control system, MCM offers some handy tools for version control, so that when updating the scripts can correctly update their properties and function without the need to start a new save or clean your save with ReSaver.

 ## Optional Hood Animation Replacement